-- The St. Louis Fetal Care Institute is one of the only places in North America to offer this groundbreaking treatment for severe BPS.
+The Fetal Care Institute is one of the only places in North America to offer this groundbreaking treatment for severe BPS.

-- During this minimally invasive fetal intervention, a small needle is inserted into the BPS and a laser fiber is targeted at the abnormal blood vessel going to the BPS.
+During this minimally invasive fetal intervention, a small needle is inserted into the BPS and a laser fiber is targeted at the abnormal blood vessel going to the BPS.
 The laser blocks the blood flow, causing it to stop growing.
-The goal of the operation is to reverse the process by which the BPS is causing heart failure in the fetus.
+The goal of the operation is to stop or decrease the blood flow to the mass.
 After the surgery, the BPS steals less blood flow from the fetus, and the heart and lungs start growing more normally as the BPS shrinks in size.

-- In this operation, the fetal surgeon opens the mother’s uterus, exposing the baby’s chest.
+In this operation, the fetal surgeon opens the mother’s uterus, exposing the baby’s chest.
 The chest is opened and the BPS is removed.
 The uterus is closed and the pregnancy continues.
-After open fetal surgery, the baby must be delivered by cesarean section since the uterine wound from fetal surgery cannot tolerate labor.
+After open fetal surgery, the baby must be delivered by Cesarean birth since the uterine wound from fetal surgery cannot tolerate labor.

-How is BPS treated during and after delivery?
+How is Bronchopulmonary Sequestration treated during and after delivery?

 If fetal intervention is not necessary the infant will be evaluated and treated at delivery.
 Most babies with a small BPS can be delivered vaginally without any apparent complications.
 These babies typically go home and are followed as an outpatient in two to four weeks after birth.
 The baby will be referred to a pediatric surgeon, who will help determine if, when, and how the BPS should be removed.

-During an “EXIT” procedure, the mother has a cesarean section delivery while asleep under general anesthesia.
+During an EXIT procedure, the mother has a Cesarean birth while asleep under general anesthesia.
 The placenta and umbilical cord remain attached to the mother and support the baby while we evaluate the baby’s lung function.
 This gives the fetal surgeons time to evaluate the BPS and make sure that breathing will be adequate after birth.
 A breathing tube is inserted and breathing is assisted using a ventilator machine.
 If the baby breathes well, then the baby can be completely delivered and we can plan for removal of the BPS later.
 If the baby’s breathing is compromised, then the BPS needs to be removed immediately.
-The chest operation is performed while the mother’s placenta supports the baby.
+The open chest operation of the baby is performed while the mother’s placenta supports the baby.

 What happens after surgery?

 The outcomes for Bronchopulmonary Sequestration after surgery are excellent.
-In nearly all cases, your baby will develop normally without breathing problems or heart problems.
+In nearly all cases, these babies will develop normally without breathing or heart problems.